williwyg/jpf/README.md

 1. **Support the MVVM design pattern**
 1. **Eliminate the use of text based templating**
 1. **Support binding expression checking at compile time**
-1. **Discover programming errors at compile time instead at runtime**
+1. **Discover programming errors at compile time instead of runtime**
 1. **Hide HTML complexity from the developer by providing a rich control set**

 # Including in the browser